-One look at the list of albums which came out in 1994 it was a red letter year for punk rock (Offspring’s Smash, Green Day released Dookie, Bad Religion released Stranger Than Fiction and NOFX released Punk In Drublic), but what’s even more impressive in NOFX’s case is that Punk In Drublic‘s success happened on a totally grassroots level.
+One look at the list of albums which came out in 1994 reveals that it was a red letter year for punk rock (Offspring’s Smash, Green Day released Dookie, Bad Religion released Stranger Than Fiction and NOFX released Punk In Drublic), but what’s even more impressive in NOFX’s case is that Punk In Drublic‘s success happened on a totally grassroots level.
 Conspicuously, while all of the records that those other bands released were on the charts somewhere, Punk In Drublic went Gold in both the US and Canada without entering the charts even once; it just sold and did so with little to no help (Gurewitz had put his company on the line to release and promote Smash, and the lion’s share of their efforts were going into that) from anyone other than NOFX itself, and the touring that the band did to promote the album.

 Punk In Drublic wasn’t the typical punk album of the time, either.
 It’s important to note that, by the time the album hit in 1994, NOFX had already been playing together for ten years which (other than Bad Religion) made them both a little older and more experienced than the rest of the bands on the scene, and that fact shows in Punk In Drublic.
 While The Offspring and Green Day were still singing pretty simple songs about teenage kicks and tomfoolery (Green Day had masturbation and girl trouble through songs like “Longview,” “Basketcase” and “She,” The Offspring had gang and gun play as well as trouble with girls on “Come Out And Play,” “Bad Habit” and “Self Esteem” respectively), NOFX was already beyond that and, while still willfully juvenile at times, Punk In Drublic is marked by some pretty stupendous songwriting; dig below the poppy sheen of “The Cause,” for example, and listeners will find lines like:

 “It’s a scheme, a dream, a barterine